jobovy/galpy/doc/source/orbit.rst

 .. image:: images/mwp14-lmcacc-sun.png
    :scale: 60 %

-We see that there is no perceptible difference.
+We see that there is only a small difference.
 This is because the acceleration of the origin due to the LMC is much smaller than the acceleration felt by the Sun during its orbit from the Milky Way.
 However, if we look at a dwarf galaxy orbiting far in the halo, we